LeanerCloud/AutoSpotting/README.md

-The new instance is configured with the same roles, security groups and tags and set to execute the same user data script as the original instance, so from a functionality perspective it should be indistinguishable from other instances in the group, although it hardware specs may be slightly different, but only for better.
+The new instance is configured with the same roles, security groups and tags and set to execute the same user data script as the original instance, so from a functionality perspective it should be indistinguishable from other instances in the group, although its hardware specs may be slightly different(at least the same, if not bigger capacity).

 When replacing multiple instances in a group, the algorithm tries to use a wide variety of instance types, in order to reduce the probability of simultaneous